The anatomy of a good brochure design

 If you are interested in designing your own brochure, then Flipsnack is the perfect solution for it.
 We offer a wide selection of brochure templates to choose from, and the process is really simple.
 In a few easy steps, you can personalize your brochure:

-- Choose a template that you like, such as this modern business brochure template, for example.
+- Choose a template that you like, such as this interactive brochure template, for example.

 - Open it in our Design Studio, and edit it to your will.

-- Customize the text: choose the font, edit its weight, size.
+- Customize the text: choose the font, and edit its weight and size.
 Set your typography and deliver the message according to your needs.

 - Personalize your brochure by uploading your images or videos.
-If you lack inspiration, choose stock photos and videos from our Unsplash, Pexels, or Pixabay library.
+If you lack inspiration, choose stock photos and videos from our Pexels, and Pixabay library.